j3-signalroom/ccaf_kickstarter-flight_consolidator_app-lambda/.blog/best-practices-action-blog-series-ccaf-app-deployment.md

     sunset_airline = airline.select(*flight_expressions, lit("Sunset"))
 ```

-> **Note:** _It is assumpted that you have already created and filled with records the `airline.skyone_avro` and `airline.sunset_avro` Kafka topics when you used with the [Apache Flink Kickstarter](https://github.com/j3-signalroom/apache_flink-kickstarter) Project.
+> **Note:** _It is assumed that you have already created and filled with records the `airline.skyone_avro` and `airline.sunset_avro` Kafka topics when you used with the [Apache Flink Kickstarter](https://github.com/j3-signalroom/apache_flink-kickstarter) Project.
 If you have not, please follow the instructions in the [README](https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/java/README.md#21-avro-formatted-data)._

 **Step 8 of 10 - Use functional programming to build a filter**